 The Citi Simplicity Card is a heavy hitter when it comes to APR promotions.
-Many balance transfer cards offer 0% APR on transfers for up to year, but the Citi Simplicity offers 0% APR on transfers for a generous 21 months.
-You have a lengthy four months to transfer your balances to get the intro rate, and after the promo period you’ll qualify for a 13.24% to 23.24% APR.
-This card also has no annual fee.
+Many balance transfer cards offer 0% APR on transfers for up to year, but the Citi Simplicity offers 0% APR on transfers for a generous 18 months.
+You have a lengthy four months to transfer your balances to get the intro rate, and after the promo period you’ll qualify for between 13.24% and 23.24% APR.
+Plus, no annual fee.

 Santander Sphere Credit Card

 Out of all the credit cards on our list, the Santander Sphere Credit Card takes the prize for longest 0% APR promotion.
-You’ll receive a 0% APR for 24 billing cycles (and 12.74% to 22.74% after that) on balance transfers you make within the first 90 days.
-There is a similar intro rate on purchases but it is limited to 12 months.
+You’ll receive a 0% APR for 24 billing cycles — and 12.74% to 22.74% after that — on balance transfers you make within the first 90 days.
+There’ss a similar intro rate on purchases but it is limited to 12 months.
 Transfer your debt within 90 days to get the intro rate.

 Though the Barclaycard Arrival Plus offers a decent 12 month 0% APR promotion, that’s not the primary reason it’s a great balance transfer card.
 It’s because the Arrival Plus is hands-down one of the best travel cards you can find anywhere with 40,000 bonus miles awarded after $3,000 in purchases made, then 2x miles on all purchases and 5% miles back each time you redeem.
-Not only will you get a solid balance transfer promotion, but you’ll also receive travel miles through regular spending that you can use as statement credit (just be sure to factor in the card’s $89 annual fee starting the second year).
+Not only will you get a solid balance transfer promotion, but you’ll also receive travel miles through regular spending that you can use as statement credit.
+Be sure to factor in the card’s $89 annual fee starting the second year.

 BankAmericard Credit Card

 The BankAmericard offers an attractive 0% APR for 18 billing cycles on balance transfers made within the first 60 days.
-You’ll also potentially receive a balance transfer revert rate of as low as 11.24% (or as high as 21.24%).
+You’ll also potentially receive a balance transfer revert between 11.24% and 21.24%.
 Take note there is no introductory promotional rate on purchases, and there’s also no annual fee for this card.

 The U.S. Bank Visa Platinum Credit Card offers 0% APR for a respectable 12 months.
 It has the potential for a 10.24% revert rate; however, that makes this card far more attractive.
 To get that rate, you’ll need stellar credit when applying for the card.

-The Blue Cash Everyday Card from American Express offers a solid 0% APR for 12 months on balance transfers and purchases (afterward, 13.24% to 23.24%).
-Perhaps more enticingly, it offers these perks:
+The Blue Cash Everyday Card from American Express offers a solid 0% APR for 12 months on balance transfers and purchases — afterward between 13.24% and 23.24%.
+Perhaps more enticing, it offers these perks:

-- Earn 10% back on Amazon.com purchases you make within the first 6 months (earn up to $200).
+- Earn 10% back on Amazon.com purchases you make within the first six months of up to $200.